How To Land Your Artist’s Residency

-- But don’t pick a place dedicated to your art hero if that place insists you leap through bureaucratic rings of fire and send in giant, snore-inducing resumes.
+- But only pick a place dedicated to your art hero if that place insists you leap through bureaucratic rings of fire and send in giant, snore-inducing resumes.

 - If you hit a snag, please Don’t give up.
-Pick the next hero on your list and research them.
+Instead, pick the next hero on your list and research them.

 - Don’t forget to consider tiny museums, art centers, or libraries you love.
 Small is beautiful too.

 - If possible, Do physically visit the place and say nothing.
-Observe if these are the kinds of people YOU want to help and be helped by.
+Observe if these are the people YOU want to help and be helped by.

 - Yes, that’s terrifying!
 Yes, you may get rejected.
 Do it anyway.
 Because as a mentor of mine, Steve Chandler says, “Yes, lives in the land of No.”

-- You have seen 3 examples today of artists who employed creativity and courage to create amazing residencies.
-Do use your giant imagination and you’ll be next.
+- You have seen three examples today of artists who employed creativity and courage to create notable residencies.
+So do use your giant imagination, and you’ll be next.

-- Exotic and far off is great but as Nigerian poet, Ben Okri wrote: Don’t neglect the gold in your own backyard.”
+- Exotic and far off is excellent, but as Nigerian poet Ben Okri wrote: Don’t neglect the gold in your own backyard.”

 Final Bonus Tip: Make Your Own Artist’s Residency!